neao002/ShopilyCart/README.md

 Planing, thinking and studying at the same time, in only 4 days to create this Coding Challenge, has giving me the tools to create and develope a nice app from scratch wich i feel happy with.
 NodeJs with the mix of an amazing FrameWork as React, can give you the facility to bring a online app on and easy way and with the speed and facility that i needed for this Project.
 Heroku has a great deploying system to bring your MongoDB data online and use it wherever and whenever you wants.

-Thanks for this experience to It Active Challenge, and i hope your team is happy with what i've develope.
+Thanks for this experience to Active It Recruitment, and i hope your team is happy with what i've develope.

 Thanks,